 But are store brands just as good as name brands?
 If you spend very much time online, you’ve likely seen comments about name-brand products and their store-brand counterparts often being the exact same product but with different packaging and prices.
 While that’s sometimes true, it’s not always the case, according to the PLMA.

-While GOBankingRates can’t confirm that the following products are actually name-brand products with store-brand labels, retail and shopping experts have confirmed that, in their eyes, these seven Walmart-brand items are truly just as good as the name brands.
+While GOBankingRates can’t confirm that the following products are actually name-brand products with store-brand labels, retail and shopping experts have confirmed that, in their eyes, these are Walmart items that are truly just as good as the name brands.

 Comparing ingredients between store brands and name brands is one way to find out if the store-brand product you’re interested in buying will measure up.